magento/knowledge-base/src/troubleshooting/general/deadlocks-in-mysql.md

 * [Indexer optimization - Indexer Table Switching](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/indexer-batch.html#indexer-table-switching)
 * [Bulk Operations - Consume Messages](https://devdocs.magento.com/guides/v2.3/extension-dev-guide/message-queues/bulk-operations.html#consume-messages)

+>![info]
+>
-<p class="info">We are aware that this article may still contain industry-standard software terms that some may find racist, sexist, or oppressive and which may make the reader feel hurt, traumatized, or unwelcome.
-Adobe is working to remove these terms from our code, documentation, and user experiences.</p>
+>We are aware that this article may still contain industry-standard software terms that some may find racist, sexist, or oppressive and which may make the reader feel hurt, traumatized, or unwelcome.
+Adobe is working to remove these terms from our code, documentation, and user experiences.